 Inside the farmhouse, little Josef and the maid Maria Baumgartner had met a similar fate.
 Maria was killed by crosswise blows to the head in her chambers, and Josef by a heavy blow to the face in his cot in Viktoria’s room.
 Like the bodies in the barn, theirs were also covered: Maria’s with her sheets, and Josef’s with one of his mother’s dresses.
 The farm animals and a Pomeranian watchdog remained unharmed.
 Chillingly, they had even been taken care of and fed in the several days that passed between the murders and their terrible discovery.

-Though Andreas did not believe her, he too had confided in neighbors about some strange happenings in the days before the murder: A newspaper he did not buy was found in his home, and a set of footsteps was discovered leading from the forest to the farmstead.
+Though Andreas had not believed her, he too had confided in neighbors about some strange happenings in the days before the murders: A newspaper he did not buy was found in his home, and a set of footsteps was discovered leading from the forest to the farmstead.
 The footsteps were set in pristine and unmarked snow, leading in only one direction.
 Nobody at Hinterkaifeck knew whom they belonged to.

 To make matters even stranger, one of the family’s two keys disappeared shortly before the murder.
-Combined with the footsteps from the woods, sounds in the attic, and a smoking chimney in the days following the crime, these odd details paint a horrifying picture of a ruthless intruder who may have taken up residence in the house.
+Combined with the footsteps from the woods, sounds in the attic, and a smoking chimney in the days following the crime, these odd details comprise a profile of a ruthless intruder who may have taken up residence in the house.

 Suspicion eventually settled on several men connected to the family, in part because of some domestic turbulence at the farm.

-Viktoria was a widow whose husband had died in WWI, and the parentage of her son Josef remains a mystery to this day.
-She had had a relationship with Lorenz Schlittenbauer—the man who had led the search party that discovered the bodies—and both had publicly referred to Josef as their child.
+Viktoria was a widow whose husband had died in World War I, and her son Josef’s father remains unidentified to this day.
+She had had a relationship with Lorenz Schlittenbauer (or Schiebebauer)—the man who had led the search party that discovered the bodies—and both had publicly referred to Josef as their child.
 They planned to get married—until Andreas interfered, and their relationship ended.
-Lorenz eventually married someone else; though he and his wife welcomed a baby, it tragically died a few weeks later.
+Schlittenbauer eventually married someone else and they had a child who died in infancy.

-With Lorenz eliminated, police considered Viktoria’s husband, Karl Gabriel, a suspect, theorizing that he came back from the war and killed them.
-That theory didn't last long: They soon discovered that Karl had been reported slain in France almost a decade before, with many of his fellow soldiers attesting to seeing his body.
+With Schlittenbauer eliminated, police considered Viktoria’s husband, Karl Gabriel, a suspect, theorizing that he was actually alive and had come back from the war and killed them.
+That theory didn’t last long: They soon discovered that he had been slain in France on December 29, 1914, in the first few months of World War I. Many of his fellow soldiers attested to seeing his body.

 Another theory floated at the time was that Josef was actually the child of Viktoria and her own father, Andreas, and that one of them had killed the entire family before turning the mattock on themselves.
 Andreas’s proclivities for incest and abuse were frequently discussed in the neighboring town; supposedly, Andreas had had other children with Cäzilia besides Viktoria, but she was the only one to survive his violent hands into adulthood.
 But none of the injuries to the bodies could be explained as self-inflicted, so it wasn’t possible that the crimes were a murder-suicide perpetrated by Viktoria or Andreas.